elhuhdron/emdrp/doc/wiki/README.md

 This algorithm does not utilize any machine learning techniques, but instead is essentially a variant of a watershed algorithm.
 These same approach could be applied to the raw EM data; however, the output of the machine voxel classifier represents a much "cleaner" version of whatever the categories of interest are, relative to the *Realistic Case* EM data.
 Indeed some other groups working on segmentation of brain tissue EM simply create an over-segmented set of supervoxels from the raw EM data itself, bypassing the machine voxel classifier step.
 However, much larger supervoxels (i.e., less splits) can be created by utilizing machine learning for the voxel classification, so that is why this strategy is employed in the EMDRP.

 The current approach is to take the probability outputs of multiple trained convnets (the machine voxel classifier) and merge then into a probability volume for each voxel type of interest, namely MEM, ICS and ECS.
-Currently probabilities are merged by a weighted average of networks trained in different [reslice](cuda-convnet2-EM-wiki/EMDataParser.md) directions (xyz, xzy, zyx).
-Merging is implemented by ``data-stream-EM-alpha/mergeEMprobs.py``
+Currently probabilities are merged by a weighted average of networks trained in different [reslice](convnet-wiki/EMDataParser.md) directions (xyz, xzy, zyx).
+Merging is implemented by ``dpAggProbs.py`` and ``dpMergeProbs.py``.

+The first step of this watershed method is to take an argmax over the voxel type probabilities.
+This assigns each voxel to a voxel type (i.e., MEM, ICS, ECS) as a winner-take-all from the convnet probability outputs.
+These voxel types are conserved by this watershed algorithm, meaning that if a particular voxel was labeled as MEM, for example, based on the winner-take-all of the convnet probabilities then it will still be MEM at the output of the watershed.

 The current implementation of labeling algorithm is essentially an iterated series of connected component labeling using increasing thresholds of the voxel classification probabilities.
 Currently a [hand drawn diagram](images/watershedtypes_sketch.jpg) documents these steps.
-The labeling algorithm is implmemented in ``data-stream-EM-alpha/watershedEMtypes.py``.
+The labeling algorithm is implmemented in ``dpWatershedTypes.py``.

 *Preliminary pseudocode with illustration*